SeunguLyu/robot_localization/README.md

 ## Initialize Particles

 Before anything, we must initialize particles within the map.
-Each particle is a representation of the Neato's potential location and orientation in the map.
+Each particle is a representation of the Neato's potential location and orientation on the map.
 Initialization creates N particles within the defined bounding area from the center given by the 2D Pose Estimate.
 An example of particle initialization with 14 particles and a bounding box unit of 4 is seen below:

 ![](images/particle_init.png)